victorjongsoon/flowerique/README.md

 # What can be improved in this project?
 1. I could use email verification to allow user to retrieve/change their password
-2. I could hashed the password in the database so that it is more secure
+2. I could hash the password in the database so that it is more secure

 # Skillset required for  the project
 * HTML, CSS, Javascript